 Select OK to confirm the changes.
 PCem will mention this will restart itself; select OK again.
 You should notice the change in display and the additional memory detected.

 From here, it’s a good time to set up the hard disk and CD-ROM drive.
-Being a 386, the maximum size for hard disks supported were around 504 MB, and the only way to get around that was to either use a SCSI controller card or DDO (dynamic drive overlay) software to circumvent around that.
+Being a 386, the maximum size for hard disks supported were around 504 MB, and the only way to get around that was to either use a SCSI controller card or DDO (dynamic drive overlay) software.

 Select Configure hard discs from the Disc menu.
 Choose hard drive and CD-ROM for C: and D: drives respectively.
 Under C: select New for the New Hard Disc dialog box to appear.